shyung18/weatherly/README.md

 ## This is an ongoing project.
 The following still has to be done:

+1. Edit existing events
-1. Add events on the App that automatically gets added to the phone's calendar
+2. Automatically update after adding events to the device's calendar
-2. Change from Celcius to Fahrenheit and vice versa
-3. Edit existing events